getcarina/getcarina.com/_tutorials/connect-docker-containers-with-links.md

 This tutorial demonstrates connecting Docker containers with links so that they can communicate over the network.

-**Note:** Docker links can only be used by containers on the same Docker host.
+**Note:** Docker links can only be used by containers that are on the same Docker host.

 ### Prerequisites